eugenp/tutorials/hexagonal-arch-demo/readme.md

 ### jpa-adapter
 Secondary interface containing implementation for secondary ports.
 This module has implementaion for persistence needs of the application.
 ### smtp-adapter
 Secondary interface containing implementation for secondary ports.
 This module has implementaion for email requirements of the application.
+This is a shell project, not implemented.
 ### kafka-adapter
 Secondary interface containing implementation for secondary ports.
 This module has implementaion for messaging needs of the application.
+This is a shell project, not implemented.